District Leaders

 District Leader 67th Assembly District, Part B

-Patricia Still is a born and bred New York Democrat who still has an "All the Way with Adlai" button and who met all three Kennedy brothers by the time she was twenty years old.
+Patricia Still is a born-and-bred New York Democrat, who still has an "All the Way with Adlai" button and who had met three Kennedy brothers by the time she was twenty years old.

-Pat's husband had a debilitating stroke and she became a full time caregiver for him and their young son.
-She started support groups for spousal caregivers which she led for twenty-one years.
-After her husband's death, she became Executive Director of the Well Spouse Foundation, a national non-profit membership organization for husbands, wives and partners of the chronically ill.
+Pat's husband had a debilitating stroke, after which Pat became a full-time caregiver for him and their young son.
+She started support groups for spousal caregivers, which she led for twenty-one years.
+After her husband's death, she became Executive Director of the Well Spouse Foundation, a national nonprofit membership organization for husbands, wives, and partners of the chronically ill.

-As a rent controlled tenant Pat joined Tenants and Neighbors to fight for changes in the rent laws.
-She was fortunate to work with wonderful Linda Rosenthal.
-After years of work, Linda was able to make the laws governing rent control more equitable.
+As a rent-controlled tenant, Pat joined Tenants and Neighbors to fight for changes in the rent laws.
+She was fortunate to work with the wonderful Assemblymember Linda Rosenthal.
+After years of hard work, Linda was able to make the laws governing rent control more equitable.

 John Wahlmeier